-• The wind facilities, which are located in Ontario, Nova Scotia and Québec, by producing and selling electricity in accordance with their power purchase agreements ("PPA") with government agencies or regulated credit-worthy counterparties.
-On a megawatt ("MW") weighted-average-basis, the wind facilities have 15 years remaining on the current PPAs, with the earliest expiry in 2020.

-- Cardinal, a gas co-generation facility, from fixed payments for providing capacity and availability to the IESO with a 2034 power contract expiry.
-In addition, Cardinal earns a portion of its revenue from steam sales to Ingredion Canada Incorporated ("Ingredion") and by supplying electricity to the Ontario grid when it is profitable to do so. - The Ontario solar facility, and hydro facilities located in Ontario and British Columbia, by generating electricity under long-term PPAs.
+- The wind facilities, which are located in Ontario, Nova Scotia and Québec, by producing and selling electricity in accordance with their power purchase agreements ("PPA") with government agencies or regulated credit-worthy counterparties.
+On a megawatt ("MW") weighted-average-basis, the wind facilities have 15 years remaining on the current PPAs, with the earliest expiry in 2020. - Cardinal, a gas co-generation facility, from fixed payments for providing capacity and availability to the IESO with a 2034 power contract expiry and by supplying electricity to the Ontario grid when it is profitable to do so. - Amherstburg Solar Park, a solar facility located in Ontario, and the four hydro facilities located in Ontario and British Columbia, by generating and selling electricity under long-term PPAs.
 On a MW weighted-average-basis, the hydro facilities have 19 years remaining on the current PPAs, excluding the Sechelt Creek facility PPA, which was extended on an interim basis.
 Capstone continues discussions for a new Sechelt Creek facility PPA with BC Hydro.
-The Amherstburg solar park PPA expires in 2031. - Whitecourt, a biomass facility, by selling electricity at market rates to the Alberta Power Pool.
+The Amherstburg Solar Park PPA expires in 2031. - Whitecourt, a biomass facility, by selling electricity at market rates to the Alberta Power Pool.
 This is supplemented by a revenue sharing agreement with its fuel supplier, Millar Western.
 In addition, Whitecourt earns a portion of its revenue from government grants and the sale of renewable energy credits.